Tommy Suharto: Early life

 After completing junior high school in Jakarta, Tommy studied at the Civil Aviation Academy.
 He then went to the United States to study agriculture but did not complete his studies.
 He returned to Indonesia to start his business career.

-It has often been said that Tommy was his parents’ favorite son.
-Tien’s 1992 authorized biography states, “What sets Tommy apart from his elder brothers Sigit and Bambang, is that he has a more agile disposition.
+It has often been said that Tommy was the favorite son of the family.
+Tien’s 1992 authorized biography states, "What sets Tommy apart from his elder brothers Sigit and Bambang, is that he has a more agile disposition.
 Tommy, who sports a mustache, is never without his RayBan sunglasses.
 At 28 years of age, he is the splitting [sic] image of his father.
-Deep in his heart, he cherishes great admiration for his mother.”
+Deep in his heart, he cherishes great admiration for his mother."

 As a young man, Tommy was known for his fondness for actresses, nightclubs and casinos.
 Time magazine in 1999 alleged that Tommy loved gambling and thought nothing of losing $1 million in a single sitting.

 Business and nepotism

 In 1984, at age 22, he founded the Humpuss Group.
 With $100,000 of seed capital and within 10 weeks of its founding his group had 20 subsidiaries, which later grew to 60.
+The Humpuss Group initially focused on energy transportation, particularly LNG (liquefied natural gas).
+The company grew rapidly, relying on its shipping fleet and expanding into other business sectors such as petrochemicals, agribusiness, and property.
+Under Tommy Soeharto's leadership, the Humpuss Group was known for its aggressive diversification strategy.
+Tommy directed the company to enter various strategic sectors, capitalizing on opportunities in both domestic and international markets.
+Its primary focus was energy transportation, which remains one of the company's key strengths, through PT Humpuss Intermoda Transportasi Tbk.
+The fact that Tommy was no longer a member of the government after Soeharto's fall significantly impacted Humpuss' business.
+Several major government-backed projects stalled, and the company had to adapt its business strategy to survive.

 Oil

 In 1985, Tommy acquired a 65% stake in Perta Oil Marketing, a subsidiary of state oil and gas company Pertamina.
 He and his older brother Bambang Trihatmodjo received commissions of $0.30 to $0.35 a barrel.
 Perta brought in profits of $1 million per month.

-Tommy and Bambang were also alleged by a former business associate to have imposed "unofficial markups on oil exports and imports, reaping up to $200 million a year in the 1980s."
+Tommy and Bambang were alleged by a former business associate to have imposed "unofficial markups on oil exports and imports, reaping up to $200 million a year in the 1980s."